 Free PDF: Essential Tax Tips for IRAs

-Like most tax rules, the rules for taxation of IRA money are complicated.
-Penalties for getting them wrong are steep (up to 50% for RMD mistakes).
+The rules for taxation of IRA money are complicated.
 This free reference guide will teach you the rules.
-Enter your email and I'll send your copy right over.

 If possible, never name your estate

 Remember, named beneficiaries receive funds from IRAs directly from the custodian.
 They do not go through probate.
 If the estate is the beneficiary, the opposite is true.
 The estate is not an individual.
 Therefore, the court looks to the will to determine how to distribute the IRA proceeds.
 In the absence of a will, the probate court of each state determines how to distribute the property.

 Naming the estate, either by not naming a beneficiary or by specifically naming the estate, means delays and additional costs to your beneficiaries.
 It's always better to name individuals as beneficiaries.